Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 50,000 People

-The daily water usage of a mid-sized town.
+The daily water usage of a mid-sized American municipality.

-In places like Arizona and Spain, data centers are now competing directly with homeowners for aquifer rights.
-The result?
-"Water Rationing" for residents and higher monthly utility bills, while the servers stay cool.
+In arid climates like Arizona and parts of Southern Europe, massive technology conglomerates are now competing directly with local agriculture and homeowners for dwindling aquifer rights.
+The macroeconomic result is inevitable: "Water Rationing" for residential citizens and structurally higher monthly utility bills to subsidize the cost of municipal water treatment, all while the server farms stay perfectly cool.

 Why Your Rent & Housing Just Got More Expensive

-If you are wondering why housing construction is stalling, blame the "Copper Crunch."
-An AI data center requires 3x to 4x more copper than a traditional facility, driving up the cost of basic construction materials.
+If you are wondering why new housing construction is stalling despite immense demand, blame the "Copper Crunch."
+The electrification of everything, driven by AI, has completely broken the industrial supply chain.
+A modern AI data center requires 3x to 4x more copper than a traditional facility.
+As we detailed in our "Pick & Shovel" Copper (FCX) thesis, mining output cannot simply be scaled up overnight to meet this insatiable demand, directly driving up the cost of basic home construction materials.

 🏗️